Gigi Becali: Entrepreneurship

-Real estate business & Army deals
+Real estate business and Army deals

-Becali became a millionaire through various business exchanges with the Romanian Army, he used his position as an influential Pastoralist to provide the army with abundances of dairy products and other goods and commodities, gaining large amounts of influence over the leadership in the shady commerce affairs that characterised post-communist Romania.
+Becali became a millionaire through various business exchanges with the Romanian Army, he used his position as an influential Pastoralist to provide the army with an abundance of dairy products and other goods and commodities, gaining large amounts of influence over the leadership in the shady commerce affairs that characterised post-communist Romania.
 The most notable of these dealings was a land swap with the army - dubbed by the Romanian press as suspicious, as the Army did not need the land it received and the land he received in exchange was worth much more.

 The deal consisted of Becali giving the Army a 21.5-hectare plot in Ștefăneștii de Jos (about 15 km from Bucharest) in exchange for a 20.9-hectare plot in Băneasa-Pipera, in Northern Bucharest.
 As the real estate prices skyrocketed in the capital, he sold the land to some companies that built residential areas.

 In 2007, it was revealed that in 1998, when Becali sent the offer to the Romanian Army, he was not the owner of the property in Ștefăneștii de Jos, buying it only after it was clear that the deal would be signed.
 Also, the Army was not legally allowed to give away the Pipera plot, because it was claimed by former owners.

 The affair was investigated in 2006 by the National Anticorruption Directorate (NAD).
 In July 2007, the NAD started to investigate a transaction between Becali and the daughter of Defence Minister Victor Babiuc, involving land in Pipera which was sold for US$300 per square meter.

 Ownership of FCSB

-Becali joined the General Shareholders' Council of the Steaua București football team at the end of the 1990s, during the presidency of businessman Viorel Păunescu.
+Becali joined the General Shareholders' Council of the Steaua București football club at the end of the 1990s, during the presidency of businessman Viorel Păunescu.
 Step by step, he tried to eliminate other possible candidates and gather all the club's shares.
 He obtained 51% of the shares on 6 February 2003 and he bought another 15% toward the end of the year 2003.

 On 17 October 2005, his entire fortune was impounded by the National Fiscal Authority (ANAF) for debts totaling US$11,000,000.
-However, Becali sued the ANAF and won the trial, and subsequently the order of seizure was lifted.
+However, Becali sued the ANAF and won the case, and subsequently the order of seizure was lifted.
 He was however able to avoid paying the taxes by transferring the assets of Steaua to a newly formed company, AFC Steaua București, allowing the old association to go bankrupt.
 As of 2007, Becali detains no official link to the club, as he gradually renounced his shares in favour of his nephews.

 In 2005, the papers wrote that he commissioned a painting inspired by Leonardo da Vinci's Last Supper, in which he holds the place of Jesus, while the eleven players and the coach hold the place of the disciples.
 Becali denied the story, claiming that he received the painting from an admirer.